rajipmhz/rajipmhz/README.md

       </p>
       <p align="center"><img src="https://profile-counter.glitch.me/{rajipmhz}/count.svg"></p>
       ## <img src="https://user-images.githubusercontent.com/82110564/189553856-2e7f8f30-80b4-484f-bfaa-9e5eb10f24e5.gif" width="30">About Me
-     My name is Rajip.I'm the first year student of BSC.CSIT and i am currently doing my bachelors from Ngarjuna  College of Information Technology. i m interested in web designing and software development.
+     My name is Rajip.I'm the first year student of BSC.CSIT and i am currently doing my bachelors from Nagarjuna  College of Information Technology. i m interested in web designing and software development.
       When I first started programming I wanted to learnProgramming applications .
 My goal was for it to function similar to the Scratch programming language and complete it in time for my first year as a Physics and Astronomy student at the Tribhuwan University.
       Most recently I learned a lot about business and finance to help our growing company.